jmhodges/gmail_floating_button_bar/README.md

 really work out for a whole lot of uses cases.

 Instead, this implementation reverse engineers what Gmail itself does.
-And by "reverse engineers", I definitely mean cargo cults.
+And by "reverse engineers", I definitely mean "cargo cults".

 The first trick is that when the user scrolls down past where the button bar was original rendered,